LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/the-enhanced-agent-workspace.md

 ### Enhanced customization of agent workspace (coming soon)

 Starting this November, each agent will be able to select whether they want to work on a dark or light UI for their workspace.
+It's purely up to the user to decide which mode they prefer.